Raid on La Goulette (1609): Background

 In January 1609, after several victories against the Dutch in the Atlantic, Fajardo was promoted to the royal council of war.
-Some months later, during the Expulsion of the Moriscos, Fajardo was ordered to take command of the fleets of Andalusia and Portugal and disrupt the movements of Barbary pirates in North Africa, while leaving Antonio de Oquendo the rest of the effectives to watch the southern Spanish coast.
-Clearing the North African coasts to dissuade pirates was essential during the Expulsion, as the crown had reports of Barbary sympathizers and agents hiding among the Morisco population, who often encouraged and assisted them in attacking the coasts of Spain in order to fuel the lucrative Barbary slave trade.
+During the Expulsion of the Moriscos some months later, he took upon him to disrupt the movements of the Barbary corsairs in North Africa.
+The corsairs had been one of the reasons behind the Expulsion, as the crown had reports of Barbary sympathizers and agents hiding among the Morisco population, who often encouraged and assisted them in attacking the coasts of Spain in order to fuel the Barbary slave trade.
+Deterring them during the Expulsion was therefore a priority.
+The council already found out that Zymen Danseker, a Barbary corsair of Dutch origin, hounded around Cape St. Vincent with at least 18 vessels and had already taken several merchants of several nationalities.